-Use this VA form if you want to apply for Federal or Federal contract employment and enrollment in the Government’s Life Insurance program.
+Use this form if you want to apply for Federal employment or contract employment and enrollment in the Government’s Life Insurance program.
+Form OF-306 is a U.S. Office of Personnel Management (OPM) form.

-Download VA Form OF-306 (PDF)
+Download OF-306 (PDF)

-H2: Helpful links related to VA Form OF-306
+H2: Helpful links related to Form OF-306

 Find VA careers and support